 Great website design is very important for making sure that your customers see your company in the way that you want them to.
-Just as you put a great deal of effort, time and resources in ensuring that your bricks-and-mortar storefront is bright, clean, and attractive, your site needs the same kind of attention.
+Just as you put a great deal of effort, time, and resources into ensuring that your brick-and-mortar storefront is bright, clean, and attractive, your site needs the same kind of attention.

 The simplicity and ease of use have allowed a single company to capture over half of the market share of the entire search engine industry, and catapult them to market leaders and innovators in many other areas as well.
 Remember, give the user what they want (not what you want).

 Simple, intuitive navigation.
 In your online browsing experience you may have come across sites that have a beautiful home page, and then completely change the design on their inside pages.
 Menu items that were clearly outlined across the top have now moved to the left-hand side, or have disappeared altogether.
 How to progress through the site becomes confusing.

 A much better approach is to use clear, consistent navigation.
 This means that the links to your various pages should appear in the same place and in the same order on every page on your site.
 If you have many pages for your users to navigate, a drop-down menu can be a very effective tool.
 Everyone is used to clicking or rolling over a menu at the top of a program like Microsoft Word and having a menu drop down from there.
 If your website allows them to navigate in the same way, you keep the experience consistent and help users to get around your site with ease.